2014 Annual Conference

 Democracy, Deliberation and Ignorance, James Boettcher, Saint Joseph’s University

-Democracy in the Selva Selvaggia: Ortega y Gasset on Democratic Practice in Times of Excessive Information, Justin Pack, University of Oregon
+Democracy in the Selva Selvaggia: Ortega y Gasset on Democratic Practice in Times of Excessive Information, Justin Pack, University of Oregon - Medicalization of Social Phenomena (SU 330)

 Chair: Kayleigh A. Doherty, Arizona State University